Treatment for PTSD

 • The person relives the traumatic event through intrusive and recurring memories, in particular vivid images and nightmares.
 Those memories are causing usual intense emotional and physical reactions, such as extreme fears, heart palpitations, sweating, and other somatic symptoms.

-The individuals affected by PTSD develop often other mental health problems most commonly depression, anxiety, and alcohol or drug abuse.
+The individuals affected by PTSD often develop other mental health problems, most commonly depression, anxiety, and alcohol or drug abuse.

-PTSD.
-Diagnosis and Classification
+Diagnosis and Classification of PTSD

 DSM-V has made a number of important changes to the criteria of post-traumatic stress disorder.
-While DSM-IV classified PTSD under anxiety disorders, DSM-V created a new category called “Trauma- and Stressor-Related Disorders,” in which PTSD is now classified.
+While DSM-IV classified PTSD under anxiety disorders, DSM-V created a new category called “Trauma- and stressor-related disorders,” in which PTSD is now classified.
 The diagnostic category for PTSD provides a psychiatric manual allowing to identify the disorder.
 However, quantifying the symptoms could not capture the human dimension of the individual’s suffering.

 DSM V Classification

-A. Exposure to actual or threatened death, serious injury, or sexual violence in one (or more) of the following ways:
+A. exposure to actual or threatened death, serious injury, or sexual violence in one (or more) of the following ways:

 1. Directly experiencing the traumatic event(s).